 Customs checks at state borders ended on the date the Czech Republic joined the EU.
 Checks remained only at the outer borders of the EU.
 This is why you will only come across checks at international airports.
-Exemption of goods brought into the EU from customs duty, VAT and consumer tax relates to goods imported occasionally for personal use.
+Exemption of goods brought into the EU from customs duty, VAT, and consumer tax relates to goods imported occasionally for personal use.

-Import of alcohol is exempt from customs duty, VAT and consumer tax in the following amounts: a total of 1 litre of alcohol and alcoholic drinks with ABV of over 22% or undenatured alcohol with ABV of at least 80%.
+Import of alcohol is exempt from customs duty, VAT and consumer tax in the following amounts: a total of 1 litre of alcohol and alcoholic drinks with an ABV of over 22% or undenatured alcohol with an ABV of at least 80%.

-- a total of 4 litres of still (non-sparkling) wine and 16 litres of beer.
+- A total of 4 litres of still (non-sparkling) wine and 16 litres of beer.

 If you import cash in Czech or foreign currency, or cheques, vouchers exchangeable for cash, investment instruments, precious metals or stones at a value above EUR 10,000, you are obliged to notify the customs authority of this in writing.